hpe-dev-incubator/hpe-dev-portal/docs/ContributorGuide-v2.md

 <center><img src="media/guide-event-Contents-new-event.png" width="800" height="626"></center>

-3. Make sure to set:
+3. Make sure to set the event properties:
    - Event tile: name of the event or conference.
    - Start date and end date (used by the platform to order and handle upcoming/past status).
    - Category of the event.
 Select **Event** for in-person event and conference.
 Select **Virtual Event** for virtual event and conference.